zrmartin71/HTB_Write_Ups/HTB_NoPlaceToHide.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/4c2d1590-59ed-4419-9847-ab71de507b55)

 We have two files here.
-Just gonna google what kind of data theses files hold.
+Just gonna google what kind of data these files hold.

 bcache24.bmc is a bit map file used for RDP.
 The following link explains this well.

 Link: https://www.allthingsdfir.com/do-you-even-bitmap-cache-bro/

-There article mentions the BMC tool.
-I can use that to parce the bcache file and the Cache0000 file.
+Their article mentions the BMC tool.
+I can use that to parse the bcache file and the Cache0000 file.

 BMC Tool - https://github.com/ANSSI-FR/bmc-tools

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/2180693c-a5b9-4a52-bde3-39343eb65dd4)

-Having trouble parcing the bcache24 file, but that could just be user error.
+Having trouble parsing the bcache24 file, but that could just be a user error.
 Let's try the other file and then go back.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/34cdcbc4-1f02-433e-ae11-85c2335cc80b)